 define zscore(x,meanx,varx) = (x - meanx)/sqrt(varx)

-In the above expression, x
+In the above expression, x, meanx, and varx are

 parameters that the user can supply when needed, rather than existing

 variables in memory.
-Later, to standardize a variable y
+Later, to standardize a variable y which has

 mean -5.33 and variance 8.85, we could issue the following set statement: